Russian cruiser Moskva

-The cruiser was deployed during conflicts in Georgia (2008), Crimea (2014), and Syria (2015).
+The cruiser was deployed during Russia's invasions of Georgia (2008) and Crimea (2014), and Russia's intervention in Syria (2015).
 She led the naval assault during the 2022 Russian invasion of Ukraine, from February 2022 until her sinking on 14 April 2022.

 History

 As Slava

 Slava was laid down in 1976 in Shipyard 445 of the 61 Kommunara Shipbuilding Plant in Mykolaiv, Ukrainian SSR, launched in 1979, and commissioned into the Soviet Navy on 30 January 1983.
 Between 18 and 22 November 1986, the ship visited the Greek port of Piraeus.

 Slava played a role in the Malta Summit (2–3 December 1989) between Soviet leader Mikhail Gorbachev and US President George H. W. Bush.
 She was used by the Soviet delegation, while the US delegation had their sleeping quarters aboard USS Belknap.
 The ships were anchored in a roadstead off the coast of Marsaxlokk.
 Stormy weather and choppy seas resulted in some meetings being cancelled or rescheduled, and gave rise to the moniker the "Seasick Summit" among international media.
 In the end, the meetings took place aboard Maxim Gorkiy, a Soviet cruise ship anchored in Marsaxlokk Bay.

 Slava returned to Mykolaiv in December 1990 for a refit that lasted until late 1998.
 On 15 May 1995, the ship was formally renamed Moskva.